 - Unless you have a special “secured” credit card, your credit card balance is an unsecured debt, that is, the creditor does not have a lien on any of your property and cannot repossess any items if you fail to pay the debt.
 This is precisely the kind of debt that bankruptcy is designed to eliminate.

 - Bankruptcy can stop creditor harassment, but if the “harassment”‘ is simply phone calls and letters, there are simpler ways to stop it.
-If the harassment is more aggressive, for example if the creditor is about to repossess your car or foreclose your mortgage, declaring bankruptcy can help.
+If the harassment is more aggressive, for example, if the creditor is about to repossess your car or foreclose your mortgage, declaring bankruptcy can help.

 What declaring bankruptcy can’t do?

 Protect you from creditors with a secured debt – A bankruptcy discharge eliminates debts, but it does not eliminate liens.
-So, if you have a secured debt (a debt where the creditor has a lien on your property and can repossess it if you don’t pay the debt), bankruptcy can eliminate the debt, but it does not prevent the creditor from repossessing the property.
+So, if you have secured debt (a debt where the creditor has a lien on your property and can repossess it if you don’t pay the debt), bankruptcy can eliminate the debt, but it does not prevent the creditor from repossessing the property.

-Eliminate student loans – Loans taken out for college may not be eliminated in the vast majority of cases.
+Eliminate student loans – Loans were taken out for college may not be eliminated in the vast majority of cases.
 All types of education loans qualify as student loans and are exempt from elimination in bankruptcy: federal student loans, private lender student loans, loans directly from the school and tuition assistance loans directly from a university.
-The exception in these cases is if the borrower can prove he or she will never be able to work again because of a complete and permanent disability, he or she may be able to include the student loan in the filing.
+The exception in these cases is if the borrower can prove he or she will never be able to work again because of complete and permanent disability, he or she may be able to include the student loan in the filing.
 However, the standard to eliminate student loans is very high and usually not possible.

-Eliminate other non dischargeable debts, including tax debts – These include debts that you forget to mention in your bankruptcy papers, debts for injury or death caused by your intoxicated driving and fines and penalties for violating the law such as traffic tickets and criminal restitution.
+Eliminate other non-dischargeable debts, including tax debts – These include debts that you forget to mention in your bankruptcy papers, debts for injury or death caused by your intoxicated driving and fines and penalties for violating the law such as traffic tickets and criminal restitution.